 The two-level game theory implies that actors respond rationally to systemic pressures imposed by their position in relation to interest groups.
 This view seems incompatible with the possibility of varied problem-constructions for the same policy object.
 Rather, we start from the idea of transnationalism as relationships that transcends nation-states and incorporates non-state actors, from the local level to the international level (Nye and Keohane 1971; Keck and Sikkink 1998).
 In this context, international summits, for example, are considered a transnational space because they are composed of international media, corporations, non-governmental organizations, social movements, and various state actors.

-Although Keck and Sikkink (1998)’s theory is developed in the context of value-based advocacy groups (i.e. non-state actors), the overall view of international politics holds for state and other non-state actors.
-Their theory rejects the dichotomy of international and domestic levels and argues that the identity and goals of transnational actors are not derived from their structural location vis-a-vis domestic and foreign interest groups.
+Keck and Sikkink (1998)’s theory rejects the dichotomy of international and domestic levels and argues that the identity and goals of transnational actors are not derived from their structural location vis-a-vis domestic and foreign interest groups.
 Rather, international politics as transnational networks have “a structured and structuring dimension” (Keck and Sikkink 1998, 4): state and non-state actors participate in and shape international politics.
+Although their theory is developed in the context of value-based advocacy groups (i.e. non-state actors), the overall view of international politics holds for state and other non-state actors.

 Important participants of transnational networks, as presidents, can use a myriad of tactics to introduce, define, persuade, socialize, and pressure when interacting with other actors.
 They can create politically meaningful information and move it where they believe it can have an impact or leverage institutions to realize symbolic or material gains (Keck and Sikkink 1998).
 In this sense, the positions of actors in transnational networks derive from complex interactions in which their identities and goals are malleable and can vary depending on the space and time of the interaction.